 Ribble Valley residents are reminded not to use unlicensed taxis or flag down private hire vehicles over the festive season and follow these steps to ensure a safe journey:

 - “Yellow plate” private hire vehicles must be pre-booked.
 Only “blue plate” hackney carriages can be flagged down or hired from a taxi rank and it is illegal for private hire vehicles to pick up passengers in the street, unless they are pre- booked

 - Check drivers are wearing identification badges that have not expired

 - Check the identity of drivers against photographs on identification badges

 - Check that cab licence plates at the back of vehicles or on the left-hand side of windscreens are in date

 - Do not give personal details to drivers

 - Agree private hire fees in advance with operators.
 Metred hackney cab fees are set by the council.

-Ribble Valley Borough Council’s register of licensed operators, vehicles and drivers featuring the names of taxi licence holders, along with licence numbers, issue and expiry dates, and licence terms, is available at the Licensing and Law section of our website.
+Ribble Valley Borough Council’s register of licensed operators, vehicles and drivers featuring the names of taxi licence holders, along with licence numbers, issue and expiry dates, and licence terms, is available at www.ribblevalley.gov.uk.

 Members of the public can use the register to ensure drivers and vehicles are licensed, which means they will be safe, comfortable and roadworthy, and that drivers have a reasonable knowledge of the area, are medically fit and free from serious convictions.